• Our Wander

 Eating out for every meal in Iceland will quickly drain your travel fund.
 But we discovered that with a few smart hacks, you can eat well without breaking the bank.

 First, the most important rule - do not buy bottled water.
-Iceland’s pure, refreshing glacier/spring water is piped to every tap in Iceland, and it is completely free.
+Iceland’s refreshing glacier/spring water is piped to every tap in Iceland, and it is completely free.
 Bring a reusable bottle and fill it up from any tap.
 When you eat at a restaurant, ask for tap water.
 You will get a pitcher of incredible water for free, which saves you from buying expensive drinks.

 Your best friend for budget meals is the local supermarket.
 Our preferred chain was Krónan, which we found had a great balance of selection and price.
 After that came Bónus, and then Extra.
 We were surprised to find that not everything was more expensive.
 Items like frozen pizza, potato chips, beer, and especially smoked salmon and meat were cheaper than back home in Singapore!